idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 composed of a single or small set of C++ objects intended to be specialized by a Developer to solve a specific problem.
 To accomplish this design goal, MOOSE uses several modern object-oriented design patterns.
 The primary overarching pattern is the "Factory Pattern".
-Users needing to extend MOOSE may inherit from one of MOOSE's systems to providing an implementation meeting his or her needs.
+Users needing to extend MOOSE may inherit from one of MOOSE's systems to providing an implementation meeting their needs.
 The design of each of these systems is documented on the [MOOSE homepage](https://mooseframework.inl.gov).
 Additionally, up-to-date documentation extracted from the source is maintained on the same documentation site after every successful merge to MOOSE's stable branch.
 After these objects are created, they can be